cvcenit/coulomb-project-core-cs11/README.md

 ## User Manual

 _Hello, aspiring adventurer.
 Welcome to Shroom Raider!
-Here's how to get started on your adventure:_
+Here's a quick rundown on how to embark on your adventure:_

 ### Start Up